 Ms. Jaiswal has provided early childhood mental health consultation in childcare centers with Daycare Consultants, a component of the Infant-Parent Program, since 2001.
 She also works with families as an infant-parent psychotherapist.
 Ms. Jaiswal has worked with children of various ages and their families in a variety of capacities, including working with children who have developmental delays.
 She has also provided child and family therapy in a multitude of clinical settings.
 Ms. Jaiswal has particular experience with persons from diverse ethnic and socioeconomic backgrounds, including Spanish- and Hindi-speaking families.
 She is endorsed by the California Center for Infant-Family and Early Childhood Mental Health as an Infant-Family and Early Childhood Mental Health Specialist.

 Ms. Johnston is the Director of the Infant-Parent Program, Associate Director of the Child Trauma Center, and Associate Chief Social Worker at the UCSF Department of Psychiatry at ZSFG.
-Ms. Johnston developed the program’s approach to early childhood mental mealth (ECMH) consultation which now serves as a model for other organizations, both locally and around the world.
+Ms. Johnston developed the program’s approach to early childhood mental health (ECMH) consultation which now serves as a model for other organizations, both locally and around the world.
 She has provided training in ECMH consultation to clinicians in 22 states and is consulting on the development of services in Taiwan.

 Ms. Johnston writes and lectures nationally on ECMH consultation including publications in Zero to Three, Infant Mental Health Journal and the 3rd edition of the Handbook of Infant Mental Health.
 Her co-authored book, Mental Health Consultation in Child Care: Transforming Relationships With Directors, Staff, and Families, was awarded the Irving B. Harris Book Award for contributions to early childhood scholarship.
 Ms. Johnston is active in local and national organizations involving infancy and early childhood mental health, including West Ed’s Program for Infant-Toddler Caregivers Home Visiting Training, The Infant Mental Health Task Force, the Early Head Start National Resource Center at Zero to Three; and the Irving B. Harris Foundation Professional Development Network for Training and Diversity in Leadership in the Early Childhood Mental Health Field.
 She is also an expert advisor for the SAMHSA-supported Center of Excellence in ECMH Consultation.

-Dr. Lujan is a licensed clinical psychologist with the Infant-Parent Program.
+Dr. Lujan is a licensed clinical psychologist and Co-Director of Psychology Training for the Infant-Parent Program.
 Dr. Lujan obtained her doctorate in clinical psychology at Palo Alto University' Pacific Graduate School of Psychology and is a member of the training program’s supervisory team, providing direct clinical services to infants, toddlers, and their caretakers, as well as early childhood mental health consultation to childcare providers.
 She started her career as a social worker serving immigrant Latino families in Washington, DC, then conducted child-parent psychotherapy with preschoolers and their caretakers exposed to domestic violence at the UCSF Child Trauma Research Project, and conducted neuropsychological evaluations of preschoolers and psychological assessment and treatment of foster children.
 She is both bicultural and bilingual, and all of her training and direct service efforts are provided in both English and Spanish.

 Ms Ondi-Pancholi is a registered marriage and family therapist intern at the Infant-Parent Program, where she provides infant-parent psychotherapy for families and early childhood mental health consultation to daycares, preschools, and shelters.
 She earned her first master’s degree in clinical psychology in Hungary and graduated from the Chicago School of Professional Psychology with her second master’s degree in prenatal and perinatal psychology and somatic psychology.
 She has worked with children and families in a variety of clinical settings and was trained at the Infant-Parent Program before becoming a staff member.
 Ms Ondi-Pancholi has a special interest in the treatment of transgenerational and early childhood trauma within a relationally focused and somatically informed trauma treatment model.